- Operating Your Bike

 - Registered bikes are more likely to be recovered if stolen.

-- If you're registered as a full-time commuter, you're eligible for up to two free daily parking passes per month to use on the days you need to drive.
+- If you're registered as a full-time commuter, you're eligible for up to three free daily parking passes per month to use on the days you need to drive.

-- You can receive discounts at local businesses such as Bull City Burger, Jamba Juice, and Bagel Bar through Duke's partnership with the national incentive program, Bicycle Benefits.
+- You can receive discounts at local businesses such as Bull City Burger, Jamba Juice, and Bullseye Bicycle through Duke's partnership with the national incentive program, Bicycle Benefits.

 Ready to Register?